 - File an appeal if necessary

-If you or someone you love has experienced a worsening of a pre-existing condition because of your job, you are likely entitled to workers’ compensation benefits.
-To learn more about your options, and how our legal team may be able to help, call the Upper Arlington law office of Monast Law today.
+If you or someone you love has experienced a worsening of a pre-existing condition because of your job, you likely may have workers’ compensation benefits.
+To learn more about your options, and how our legal team may help, call the Upper Arlington law office of Monast Law today.
 Our experienced staff can answer your questions and schedule a free, no-obligation consultation.